makandra/capybara-lockstep/README.md

 capybara-lockstep waits until the browser is idle before moving on to the next Capybara command.
 This greatly relieves the pressure on [Capybara's retry logic](https://github.com/teamcapybara/capybara#asynchronous-javascript-ajax-and-friends).

+capybara-lockstep synchronizes before:

-Before Capybara simulates a user interaction (clicking, typing, etc.) or before it visits a new URL:
+- Capybara simulates a user interaction (clicking, typing, etc.)
+- Capybara visits a new URL
+- Capybara executes JavaScript

+When capybara-lockstep synchronizes it will:

-- capybara-lockstep waits for all document resources to load (images, CSS, fonts, frames).
+- wait for all document resources to load (images, CSS, fonts, frames).
-- capybara-lockstep waits for any AJAX requests to finish.
-- capybara-lockstep waits for client-side JavaScript to render or hydrate DOM elements.
+- wait for client-side JavaScript to render or hydrate DOM elements.
+- wait for any pending AJAX requests to finish and their callbacks to be called.
 - capybara-lockstep waits for dynamically inserted `<script>`s to load (e.g. from [dynamic imports](https://webpack.js.org/guides/code-splitting/#dynamic-imports) or Analytics snippets).
 - capybara-lockstep waits for dynamically inserted `<img>` or `<iframe>` elements to load.